 Financial liabilities are classified as at fair value through profit or loss (FVTPL) in either of the following circumstances: (1) the liabilities are managed, evaluated and reported internally on a fair value basis; or (2) the designation eliminates or significantly reduces an accounting mismatch that would otherwise arise.
-All other financial liabilities are carried at amortised cost using the effective interest method.
+All other financial liabilities are carried at amortised cost using the effective interest method, except for short-term balances when the effect of discounting immaterial.
 Reclassification of any financial liability is not permitted.